flamebarke/DiscoHash/README.md

 ### `>: (◕‿‿◕) To Do:`

-- [ ] Add Wiggle Wifi integration to search by SSID and return lat,long
+- [ ] Add WiGLE Wifi integration to search by SSID and return lat,long